TLP:CLEAR

 Active C2

 103.106.228.23:80 — Confirmed active C2.
-Discovered via sandbox detonation of SHA2 (8 separate detonation runs).
+Discovered via sandbox detonation of SHA2 (14 separate detonation runs to date).
 The binary connects to this IP on port 80 via raw TCP (not HTTP); approximately 4.3 KB exchanged per session.
-The C2 does not respond to standard HTTP clients, port scanners (nmap returns 0 open ports), or our sandbox WARP IPs — consistent with IP allowlisting or a Mirai-style challenge/response handshake that only responds to registered bot IDs.
+The C2 does not respond to standard HTTP clients or our sandbox WARP IPs, consistent with IP allowlisting or a Mirai-style challenge/response handshake that only responds to registered bot IDs.
+Our own nmap sweep of this host found 0 open ports, but that sweep excludes port 80 by default (fleet-wide policy, to cut noise from ubiquitous web ports) — it never actually probed the port the C2 uses, so it is not independent evidence that port 80 is closed to non-bot clients.

 IP / Range Unique IPs Hits (30d) CVE focus Notes